David Baker (biochemist)

 David Baker (born October 6, 1962) is an American biochemist and computational biologist who has pioneered methods to design proteins and predict their three-dimensional structures.
 He is the Henrietta and Aubrey Davis Endowed Professor in Biochemistry, an investigator with the Howard Hughes Medical Institute, and an adjunct professor of genome sciences, bioengineering, chemical engineering, computer science, and physics at the University of Washington.
 He was awarded the shared 2024 Nobel Prize in Chemistry for his work on computational protein design.

-Baker is a member of the United States National Academy of Sciences and the director of the University of Washington's Institute for Protein Design.
+Baker is a member of the United States National Academy of Sciences and of the United States National Academy of Engineering, and is the director of the University of Washington's Institute for Protein Design.
 He has co-founded more than a dozen biotechnology companies and was included in Time magazine's inaugural list of the 100 Most Influential People in health in 2024.

 Biography

 Early life and education

 Baker was born into a Jewish family in Seattle, Washington on October 6, 1962, the son of physicist Marshall Baker and geophysicist Marcia (née Bourgin) Baker.
 He graduated from Seattle's Garfield High School.

 Baker received a Bachelor of Arts degree with a major in biology from Harvard University in 1984.
 He then joined the laboratory of Randy Schekman, where he worked primarily on protein transport and trafficking in yeast, and obtained a Doctor of Philosophy in biochemistry from the University of California, Berkeley in 1989.
 In 1993, he completed his postdoctoral training in biophysics with David Agard at the University of California, San Francisco.